Syntax Guide

 allow_slugs:

-Most configuration files are simple single-layer objects, such as:
+Most configuration files have simple single-layer properties, such as:

 {